-The hosts open the scoring with less than three minutes played, with Rafael Carioca finishing off a wonderful breakaway from deep inside their own half, but their Portuguese opponents leveled matters courtesy of a near-post header from Lima half an hour later.
+The hosts broke the deadlock with less than three minutes played, Rafael Carioca finishing off a wonderful breakaway from deep inside their own half, but their Portuguese opponents levelled matters courtesy of a near-post header from Lima half an hour later.

-Benfica's Jardel, under pressure from Ari, put the ball in the back of his own net shortly before halftime, and Spartak held on to its slender advantage in the face of incessant late pressure from Benfica to register the club's first points of the Champions League campaign.
+However, Jardel, under pressure from Ari, put through his own goal shortly before the interval and Spartak held on to their slender advantage in the face of incessant late pressure from Benfica to register their first points of their Champions League campaign.

-Spartak, who had blown 2-1 leads in its opening two games against Barcelona and Celtic, made a storming start and could easily have been ahead inside a minute, with Ari picking out Diniyar Bilyaletdinov unmarked in the area only for Artur to parry the former Everton man’s towering header away to safety.
+Spartak, who had blown 2-1 leads in their opening two games, against Barcelona and Celtic, made a storming start and could easily have been ahead inside a minute, with Ari picking out Diniyar Bilyaletdinov unmarked in the area only for Artur to parry the former Everton man’s towering header away to safety.

-It should have been 2-0 not even 20 minutes later, but Ari volleyed against the bar after being picked out at the back post by a terrific cross from Jano Ananidze.
-Almost inevitably, the striker’s profligacy was punished almost immediately, as Lima headed home an equally inviting delivery, this time from Salvio from wide on the right after Spartak had failed to fully clear a Benfica corner.
+It should have been 2-0 just over 20 minutes later but Ari volleyed against the bar after being picked out at the back post by a terrific cross from Jano Ananidze.
+Almost inevitably, the striker’s profligacy was punished almost immediately, Lima heading home an equally inviting delivery, this time from Salvio from wide on the right after Spartak had failed to fully clear a Benfica corner.

-The momentum appeared now very much with the visitors but, credit to Spartak, the hosts reclaimed the lead when Jardel bundled a dangerous cross from Evgeni Makeev into his own net, after the latter had been released into space by a defense-splitting pass from his captain, Dmitri Kombarov.
+The momentum appeared now very much with the visitors but, credit to Spartak, they first reclaimed the initiative, and then the lead when Jardel bundled a dangerous cross from Evgeni Makeev into his own net, after the latter had been released into space by a defence-splitting pass from his captain, Dmitri Kombarov.

-Despite dominating territory and possession in the final quarter, winless Benfica would not go so close again to snatching a point, meaning the Portuguese side drops to the bottom of the group and must now triumph in its return clash with Spartak in Lisbon to retain any realistic chance of reaching the last 16.
+Despite dominating territory and possession in the final quarter, winless Benfica would not go so close again to snatching a point, meaning they drop to the bottom of the group and must now triumph in their return clash with Spartak in Lisbon to retain any chance of reaching the last 16.